Terumi Morita

 Why this works

-Minestrone relies on layering flavors through sautéing.
+Minestrone relies on layering flavors through sautéing (cooking gently in a small amount of fat over moderate heat).
 The initial vegetables release moisture and sweetness.
 This forms a flavorful base.
 Adding garlic and zucchini enhances the aroma and depth.
 Tomatoes contribute acidity, balancing the dish.

-Simmering integrates the ingredients.
+Simmering (cooking in liquid just below a full boil, with small surface bubbles) integrates the ingredients.
 The beans provide protein and creaminess.
 Pasta absorbs the broth, enriching the overall texture.
 A proper simmer allows flavors to meld without overcooking.

 Seasoning is crucial.
 Salt enhances natural flavors.
 Fresh herbs add brightness at the end, creating a fresh finish.